jason-dark/proompt/src/commands/document-dir/proompt.md

 The generated documentation should enable an agentic coding LLM to:

-- Understand the module's architecture and constraints immediately
+- Understand the directory's architecture and constraints immediately
 - Generate code that follows established patterns and conventions
 - Avoid common pitfalls and anti-patterns
-- Integrate seamlessly with existing module interfaces
+- Integrate seamlessly with existing interfaces
 - Maintain performance and reliability standards

-**Begin your analysis by executing the discovery algorithm, then proceed with systematic module documentation.**
+**Begin your analysis by checking the skip logic (if enabled), then proceed with systematic directory documentation generation.**